-Any increase to the maximum building heights, number of units, total floor area of the Project, total floor area of any building greater than ten percent, any increase or decrease to the number of parking stalls, or any material decrease to the amount of open space of the Project from what is shown on the Project Master Plans shall not be eligible for a consistency determination and such modification can only be done through amendment of this Special Permit/Site Plan Approval.
+Any increase to the maximum building heights, number of units, total floor area of the Project, total floor area of any building greater than ten (10) percent, any increase or decrease to the number of parking stalls, or any material decrease to the amount of open space of the Project from what is shown on the Project Master Plans shall not be eligible for a consistency determination and such modification can only be done through amendment of this Special Permit/Site Plan Approval.

-The procedure for preliminary review of building permit plans set forth in Conditions #7-8 may be utilized by the Petitioner earlier in the design process for one or more buildings or public spaces in order to receive initial opinions on the consistency of schematic/architectural drawings.
-If the opinions of both the Director of Planning and Development and the UDC after such an initial schematic review are that the schematic drawings are in full compliance with the Project Master Plans and consistent with the Design Guidelines, the Commissioner of Inspectional Services may accept final building permit plans without further preliminary review so long as they do not include any additional design elements or change any design elements governed by the Design Guidelines.
+The procedure for preliminary review of building permit plans set forth in Conditions #7-8 may be utilized by the Petitioner earlier in the design process for one (1) or more buildings or public spaces in order to receive initial opinions on the consistency of schematic/architectural drawings.
+If the opinions of both the Director of Planning and Development and the UDC after such an initial schematic review are that the schematic drawings are in full compliance with the Project Master Plans and consistent with the Design Guidelines, the Commissioner of Inspectional Services may accept final building permit plans without further preliminary review so long as they do not include any additional design elements or change any design elements governed by the Design Guidelines as confirmed by the Director of Planning and Development.

 CONDITIONS REQUIRING COMMUNITY BENEFITS